-If you have got a goals, which you are planning to achieve in a short term like one year or 2 year, then debt funds are the ideal place to invest.
+If you have got goals, which you are planning to achieve in a short term like one year or 2 years, then debt funds are the ideal place to invest.
 Debt funds are less volatile when compared to equity funds.
-Also you will have predictable returns.
-You also have a choice of different debts funds which can be matched to different short term horizons like 1 month, 6month, 9months, 1 year, 18 months and so on.
+Also, you will have predictable returns.
+You also have a choice of different debts funds which can be matched to different short term horizons like 1 month, 6month, 9months, 1 year, 18 months, and so on.

-You can’t take risk and invest your short term money in stock market.
-You need ensure safety and liquidity as far as short term investments are considered which is very much there in debt funds.
+You can’t take risks and invest your short term money in the stock market.
+You need to ensure safety and liquidity as far as short term investments are considered which is very much there in debt funds.

 Under some circumstances, you may not know when the need for the money will arise.
 But when the need arises, you may need the money at short notice.
 Say situations like the down payment money which you keep it when searching for a property.

 Debt funds are the ideal place to keep our emergency reserve.
-Now-a-days liquid funds of a few mutual fund companies come with debit card facility.
+Now days liquid funds of a few mutual fund companies come with debit card facilities.
 So you can keep your entire emergency reserves in these kinds of debt funds.

-If you fall under 20% or 30% tax bracket, then debt funds make more sense for you when compared to fixed deposits.
-The fixed deposit interest will be added to your income, and taxed at the tax bracket you are falling under whereas the debt funds if invested for more than one year will be taxed at 10% without adjusting for inflation.
-For less than one year, I will suggest you to invest under the dividend reinvestment option of debt funds.
-The reason is the dividends from debt funds are taxed at 13.51%.
+If you fall under the 20% or 30% tax bracket, then debt funds make more sense for you when compared to fixed deposits.
+The fixed deposit interest will be added to your income, and taxed at the tax bracket you are falling under.

 The interest from fixed deposits will be taxed on accrual.
 Even on your cumulative deposit, you need to pay tax annually.
 As far as debt funds are considered, you will be taxed only when you actually redeem from the debt fund.